justingamble/justingamble.github.io/about.md

 ![selfie](/assets/images/github.selfie.jpg){:class="selfie"}

+## About Justin

+Hi, my name is Justin.
+I'm a software developer based in Edmonton, Canada.
+I enjoy reading, writing, and collaborating on code.

 ## Why make a blog?

 This blog is meant to help me explore Elixir features, and hopefully help others explore Elixir as well.